Balaji-Gopalan-personal/Game---Isle-Beyond-The-Horizon/AI_DEV_CARD_TIMING_FIXES.md

 ## Conclusion

 All AI development card timing and state synchronization issues have been resolved through:
+1. **CRITICAL**: Fixed useEffect dependency arrays to prevent premature timeout cancellation
+   - Removed changing state from dependencies (resourcesSelected, selectedResource, selectedPlayerId)
+   - Rely on guard conditions instead of dependency re-triggering
+   - Allows timeouts to complete without interruption
-1. Proper modal state tracking in AI action loop
+2. Proper modal state tracking in AI action loop
-2. Automatic phase transitions after card plays
+3. Automatic phase transitions after card plays
-3. Comprehensive timeout tracking and cleanup for all card effects
+4. Comprehensive timeout tracking and cleanup for all card effects
-4. Clear separation of concerns between useEffect cleanup and handler cleanup
+5. Clear separation of concerns between useEffect cleanup and handler cleanup

+**Most Critical Fix**: The dependency array issue (#1) was causing game-breaking stuck states.
+Without this fix, any card effect with multiple timeouts would fail after the first state update, leaving the game permanently stuck in the selection phase.

 The game now provides a reliable, predictable experience for all development card plays by AI players.